kcappieg/safari/Prototype/HexGrid_docs.md

 `type:HexSpace`: The current `HexSpace` that the citizen is occupying

 #####`sprite`
-`type:PIXI.Container`: The PIXI container object, usually `PIXI.Sprite`, which represents this citizen
+`type:PIXI.DisplayObject`: The PIXI container object, usually `PIXI.Sprite`, which represents this citizen

 #####`name`
 `string`: The name this citizen was registered with.
 Must be unique in the `HexGrid`.